spacecomputerio/threshold/README.md

 This crate includes threshold crypto for the SpaceComputer ecosystem.

-I uses [github.com/poanetwork/threshold_crypto](https://github.com/poanetwork/threshold_crypto) as a base implementation and adds some additional functionality for managing keys and threshold committees.
+It uses [github.com/poanetwork/threshold_crypto](https://github.com/poanetwork/threshold_crypto) as a base implementation and adds some additional functionality for managing keys and threshold committees.

 ## Usage